Lpaydat/nodeVSA/README.md

 Run `node nodeVSA`.

+## Throttling:

+At Alpha Vantage's request, server requests are throttled at a rate of ~200/minute.
+You can modify this in `createThrottle.js` but with large stock ticker lists you run the risk of getting `HTTP 503` errors once you make their server angry.

 ## Filtering Results

 You can filter search results by adding your search criteria as a command line argument: